MUX Cash-Secured Put Strategy

 What is a cash-secured put on MUX?

 A cash-secured put on MUX is the cash-secured put strategy applied to MUX (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With MUX stock trading near $22.80, the strikes shown on this page are snapped to the nearest listed MUX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MUX stock at $18.84 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed MUX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MUX cash-secured put max profit and max loss calculated?